howerj/mod-pickle/readme.md

 * Add targets to make and install the shell and modules, these are the 'dist' and 'install' makefile targets.
 * Write wrappers for all of the modules that are pulled in.
+* Figure a way to reuse the code in the original 'main.c' file, perhaps by setting some macros that would allow code to be run before and after the interpreter is run.

 Add modules for: